abuberkut/starrocks_conspects/README.md

 An internal table adopts a two-tier data distribution strategy, that is partitioning + bucketing, to achieve even data distribution.
 What's more, the replicas of each bucket are evenly distributed across BEs to guarantee high data availability.

 **External tables**.
 StarRocks only _stores the metadata_ of these external tables, and you can use these tables to query data from external data sources.

+### Materialized views (synchronous and asynchronous)
+_Physical tables_ that hold _precomputed_ query results from one or more base tables Asynchronous materialized views are more powerful because they can store precomputed results from multiple base tables (internal and external tables) and support various aggregation operators

+### Privileges
+which users can perform which operations on which objects two types of privilege models: _identity-based_ access control and _role-based_ access control